Chapter Meetings Start at 7:00 PM

 Come Join Us for Gore-Tex Wader Repair 11/14/19

-Come join us for a very interesting and informative meeting on care and repair of Gore-Tex Waders!
+Come join us for a very interesting and informative meeting on the care and repair of Gore-Tex Waders!

-Gabe Schubert, representative for Simms Fishing Products, the leader in USA made wader manufacturing, will be on hand to walk you through how to care for, and what you can do to repair Gore-Tex waders.
+Gabe Schubert, a representative for Simms Fishing Products, the leader in the USA made wader manufacturing, will be on hand to walk you through how to care for, and what you can do to repair Gore-Tex waders.

 Fly Fishing for Steelhead featuring Jeff Treu 12/12/19